-I carry two wonderful paint lines in my retail spaces.
+I carry two wonderful milk paint lines in my retail spaces.

-Both of these paint lines have fabulous properties and are well-suited to different looks and surfaces.
-The purpose of this blog post is to help you determine which paint product you should choose for your next paint project.
+Both of these milk paint lines have fabulous properties and are well-suited to different looks and surfaces.
+The purpose of this blog post is to help you determine which milk paint product you should choose for your next paint project.

 General Finishes Milk Paint